MetOffice/simulation-systems/source/Development/macros.rst

    in the same ``rose-meta`` directory as the metadata being changed.

 3. Run the Upgrade Macro script in a test branch(see :ref:`testing`).
-This is located in the `SimSys_Scripts github repo
+This is located in the `SimSys_Scripts GitHub repo
    <https://github.com/MetOffice/SimSys_Scripts>`__ (at the MetOffice an up to
    date clone is available in $UMDIR/SimSys_Scripts).
 The syntax for running is: